paolapastore123/questions/README.md

 ## In the evening, would you rather play a game, visit a friend, watch a movie, or read?
 > Why not all or combine?
 But: game>read>friend>movie- Micha
 ## How would your friends describe you?
-> good sport maybe, havent asked - Micha
+> good sport maybe, havent asked- Micha
 ## What is the best gift you have been given?
 > My son - Micha
 ## What is the worst gift you have received?